 A firewall isn’t really something you think about much when it comes to your home.
-The firewall is one of those invisible features that can save your life and if your home was built after 1927 and has an attached garage, you most likely have a firewall.
+The firewall is one of those invisible features that can save your life in case of fire.
+If your home was built after 1927 and has an attached garage, you most likely have a firewall.

-In the most literal sense, a firewall is a fireproof barrier that keeps a fire from entering a space.
-This type of firewall would be cost-prohibitive to build, especially in a residential setting, for residential purposes the firewall isn’t really fireproof, it’s fire-resistant.
+In the most literal sense, the definition of a firewall is a fireproof barrier that stops the spread of fire from entering a space.
+This type of firewall would be cost-prohibitive to build, especially in residential construction, for residential purposes the firewall isn’t really fireproof, it’s fire-resistant.
 In other words, it holds back the fire while you get out of the house to safety.
-The wall works by slowing the progress of fire into other parts of the house.
-In many cases, the firewall can slow the progress of the fire long enough to allow the fire department to arrive and get the fire under control.
+This fire-separation wall works by slowing the progress of fire into the interior walls, and other parts of the house.
+In many cases, these types of fire barriers can slow the progress of the fire long enough to allow the fire department to arrive and get the fire under control.

-While it’s possible to have a firewall installed in any room; both the UBC or uniform building code and the International Code Council, IBC International Building Code requires the installation of a firewall between the garage and the rest of the house.
+While it's possible to have a firewall installed in any room; both the UBC or uniform building code and the International Code Council, IBC International Building Code requires the installation of a firewall between the garage and any interior living area that attaches to the garage by a common wall.
 The firewall requirement has been a part of the uniform building code since 1927.

 While most home fires start in the kitchen, the garage has the requirement for a firewall.
 Kitchen fires tend to be dramatic, obvious and discovered quickly.
 On the other hand, garage fires can start without occupants noticing, even while they are asleep.